zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 ## Ordered description of steps to be taken to execute the test case

 1. Create a DNSKEY query for the *Child Zone* that is signed with 'DO' bit set to '1' and setting the buffer size to 512 bytes

 2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

 3. For each name server in *Name Server IP* do:

 	1. Send the query to the name server and collect the response.
 	2. If there is no DNS response, output *[NO_RESPONSE]* and go to next server.
 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]* and go to the next server.
-	4. Else, if the DNS response has no 'TC' flag, output *[NO_TC_FLAG]* and go to the next server.
-	5. Else, if the DNS response meet the following criteria, then just go to the next name server (no error):
+	4. Else, if the DNS response meet the following criteria, then just go to the next name server (no error):
 		1. The DNS response has the RCODE "NOERROR".
 		2. The header contains the 'TC' flag set.